youngkin/hugoblog/content/post/CreateAFreeBlogSite.md

 To get exactly this appearance do this from the Hyvor Console:

-1. To match the blog's theme colors, click on the "Appearance" entry in the left-hand navigation section.
+1. To match the blog's theme colors, click on the "Appearance" entry in the left-hand navigation section of your Hyvor Console.
 Then click on "Accent Color" and in the resulting color picker in the bottom left enter the hex color code `#555555`.
 Then click "Save".
-2. To remove the emoji reactions, click on the "Community" entry in the left-hand navigation section.
+2. To remove the emoji reactions, click on the "Community" entry in the left-hand navigation section of your Hyvor Console.
 The second item in settings, just under "Comments Note", is "Reactions".
 Turn this off and click "Save".

 ### Optional Table of Contents